Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/bruteforce/finetuner.md

 Therefore, it can be found as a mode in the built-in bruteforce controller, under Optimization.

 ## Patch Notes

+### v2.1.1h

+- Fix potential memory leak relating to unmet conditions collection.
+- Make yaw/pitch/roll use angle difference rather than vector distance (note: grouped rotation is still broken).
+- Add minimum value and maximum value to wheel contacts, gear and rear gear.
+- Add a version field to serialization of groups/scalars/conditions (note: this update will wipe the settings of the two editors).

 ### v2.1.1g